Exploiting a Stack Buffer Overflow on Windows

 hello

-I'm using netcat to open a connection and send some data.
-I'm sending to the target machine's ip address 192.168.64.15 via the port 9999.
+I'm using netcat to open a TCP connection to the target machine at 192.168.64.15 on port 9999 and send a small string.

 ltbizlndg7adnou8fn0j.png

-thilan@macbook:~$ python3 -c "print('A' * 1000)"
+thilan@macbook:~$ python3 -c \"print('A' * 1000)\"

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA ...